MGI-tech-bioinformatics/DNBelab_C_Series_HT_scRNA-analysis-software/doc/pipeline/scVDJ_en.md

 The analysis requires the `singlecell.csv` file from the 5' transcriptome analysis output directory.
 This file contains merged information from the `cell` and `barcode` columns, as well as an `is_cell_barcode` column (1 for a cell, 0 for a non-cell), which is used to identify valid cells.

 <div style="background-color: #fffbe6; border-left: 6px solid #ffc107; padding: 15px; margin: 1.5em 0; border-radius: 4px;">
-⚠️ **Note**: Ensure the path to the `singlecell.csv` file is correct, as this file is crucial for linking the transcriptome and VDJ analyses.
+⚠️ <strong>Note</strong>: Ensure the path to the <code>singlecell.csv</code> file is correct, as this file is crucial for linking the transcriptome and VDJ analyses.
 </div>

 Example file content: